githubteacher/friendly-octo-pancake/places/githubteacher-sandiego.md

 - Sea World
 - El Cajon
 - North County
+- New CHanges
+- New Changes
+- New CHanges

 ### Places to Go
 - Coronado
 - Legoland
 - Disneyland
+- New Changes
+- New CHanges
+- CONFLICT
+- PLEASE
+- !!!

 ### Fun Facts
 - It's 90 degrees.
 We don't have fall.